 - 2.)
 When a non-permanent line extension is desired at a location which is not already connected to the distribution system, the applicant will pay in advance the estimated cost to construct and dismantle the facilities less any salvage value.

-Security lights will be served as follows:
+Outdoor lights will be served as follows:

 - 2.)
 The equipment shall remain the property of DPI and shall have the right of ingress and egress for the purpose of inspection and maintenance of equipment.
 On termination or expiration of contract, DPI will have the right to remove the equipment from the premises if the customer does not wish to continue to lease.